 }).then((response) => console.log(response));

-Refer to the full response for setting the tax zone here.
+For more information, refer to the full response for setting the tax zone.

 Services